-- □ CKTU -- Cordless Key Telephone Unit.
+- ☐ CKTU -- Cordless Key Telephone Unit.
 This mode is used when the optional Wanderer is connected to the station.
 (Refer to the Wanderer User Guide for additional information.) - □ SPI -- Service Provider Interface.
-This mode is used in conjunction with TAPI applications such as Discovery Link.
+This mode is used in conjunction with TAPI applications such as Discovery Link. - □ TAPI -- For future use.